Desktop Metal: $179 Million Merger to $7 Million Sale

 What was Desktop Metal and why did it file for chapter 11?

-Desktop Metal was a 3D printing company founded in 2015 by MIT professors and entrepreneur Ric Fulop, focused on metal additive manufacturing technology.
-The company raised over $1 billion through venture capital and a 2020 SPAC transaction at a $2.5 billion valuation but never achieved profitability.
-The bankruptcy followed a court-ordered acquisition by Nano Dimension in April 2025, which triggered convertible note defaults and limited funding to a $12 million bridge loan.
-When a potential stalking horse bidder withdrew four days before filing, the company faced a liquidity crisis and filed for chapter 11 liquidation.
+Desktop Metal was a 3D printing company founded in 2015 by MIT professors and entrepreneur Ric Fulop and focused on metal additive manufacturing.
+The company raised substantial venture funding and completed a 2020 SPAC merger at a $2.5 billion valuation but never achieved profitability.
+The bankruptcy followed Nano Dimension's April 2, 2025 acquisition and the events described in the First Day Declaration.

 What triggered the bankruptcy filing?

-The triggers were threefold: (1) the April 2025 merger with Nano Dimension triggered a default on convertible senior notes; (2) Nano Dimension provided only a $12 million bridge loan before declining further funding; and (3) a potential stalking horse bidder withdrew on July 24, 2025—four days before filing—citing the company's high cash burn and DIP financing requirements.
-The withdrawal left Desktop Metal on what court filings described as an imminent liquidity cliff, unable to pay employees or prevent foreign subsidiary insolvencies.
+The First Day Declaration and Cash Collateral Motion describe three immediate pressures: the merger with Nano Dimension triggered a default on convertible notes, Nano provided only a $12 million bridge loan and no further funding, and a stalking horse bidder withdrew on July 24, 2025 after citing the company's cash burn and DIP financing needs.

 How quickly was the case resolved?

-The chapter 11 plan of liquidation was confirmed on September 30, 2025—64 days after the July 28, 2025 petition date.
-The case relied on asset sales conducted during the 64-day period.
+The Confirmation Order was entered on September 30, 2025, 64 days after the July 28, 2025 petition date.
+The case relied on asset sales completed during that period.

 What happened to the foreign subsidiaries?